snwh/moka-icon-theme/README.md

 Moka Icon Theme
 ===============

-Moka is a stylized Linux desktop icon set, designed to be clear, simple and consistent.
+Moka is a stylized FreeDesktop icon set, created with simplicity in mind.
+It uses simple geometry & bright colours and has been designed and optimized to achieve the a pixel-perfect look for your desktop.

 ## Copying or Reusing